zhehaowang/zhehao.me/book-notes/philosophy-ideas/readme.md

 The will itself cannot decide what the right course is, desire knows only one course: to fulfill itself.
 How then do we discover the right course: through rational power.
 Supremacy of reason in determining what we ought to do.
 Reason as shown in mathematical proportion, harmony, balance.
 The guide and goal of life.
 Avoid excess.

+Until kings become philosophers and philosophers become kings, there would be no justice in the world.

 The Pythagorean numerological balance is the resemblance of truth.

 ### Hippocrates of Kos and Greek medicine